sh3ee3sh/sync-to-odysee/README.md

 ```
 alias yt-dlpsync='yt-dlp -f bestvideo[ext=mp4]+bestaudio[ext=m4a]/mp4 --merge-output-format mp4 --ppa "ffmpeg: -movflags +faststart" --write-thumbnail --convert-thumbnails png --write-description --write-info-json  -o "%(title)s/%(title)s.%(ext)s"'
 ```
-so you can use this one of two ways use a txt file to do more than one channel or just do a channel link
+so you can use this one of two ways use a txt file to do more than one channel or just do a channel link or single youtube video
 ```
 yt-dlpsync https://www.youtube.com/@username/videos
 ```